Getting Approved for a Second Mortgage

 Tags: private lender, second mortgages, government, mortgage approval, mortgage pre-approval, second mortgage, second mortgages help, Alternative Lending,

-When it comes to getting a second mortgage, you’ll need to go through an approvals process.
+When it comes to getting a second mortgage, you’ll need to go through an approval process.
 Mainstream lenders, such as banks, will emphasize different things over alternative lenders.
 While there is no standardized process for either group, we’ll take a look at some of the factors that come up repeatedly so you can be prepared.

 Lenders will want to know that you have money coming in to repay your loans.
 Mainstream lenders prefer to see borrowers with regular income.
 Such as a monthly salary.
 They may also ask that you undertake employment verification, depending on your circumstances.